What is Guided Selling? Here's Your Go-To Guide for eCommerce Success

 Thinking of what types of products and product messaging drive behavior for whom is part of a product-driven approach.
 Think of your product discovery as match-making.
 You want to pair the perfect product to its perfect owner.

-Product-centric vs. customer-centric isn’t a one versus the other scenario anymore.
+Product-centric vs. customer-centric isn’t a one-versus-the-other scenario anymore.
 In the future of eCommerce, customers will expect that the products they look for are personalized to their goals.

 You’re flipping product discovery on its head, beginning with your product data and working backward to your customers.